nathants/posts/001_scaling_python_data_processing_vertically/readme.md

 sys     0m3.108s
 ```

-a x2 improvement on user time, and nearly as much on wall clock. we'll take it.
+a x2 improvement on user time, and nearly as much on wall clock. we'll take it. if interested, see futher optimizations in [go, rust, and c](https://github.com/nathants/bsv/tree/master/experiments/cut).

 a final optimization we can make is to work with less data. since we know we only care about the first 5 columns, we can slice that out upstream.